If you’ve never been on a cruise, you might picture a bunch of retirees playing shuffleboard, eating dinner at 4:30, and complaining about the heat.

 In addition, many cruise lines offer sailings with special cruises for one specific trip.
 Carnival, for instance, has Carnival Live, which features sailings with people like Jim Gaffigan, Tim McGraw and others.

 These trips are going to attract different crowds, depending on who the guest is.
-Look for sailings that have someone that is likely to attract a younger crowd, such as Sam Hunt.
+Look for sailings that have someone that is likely to attract a younger crowd.